jcaw/noise_recorder_talon/README.md

 The objective is to rapidly produce enough data to train noise recognition models as an alternative form of input.
-Here's an example of something [similar](https://github.com/chaosparrot/parrot.py) using a different set of noises (the noises collected here avoid vocalization).
-Click to watch:
+Here's an example of something [similar](https://github.com/chaosparrot/parrot.py) using a different set of noises (the noises collected by Talon/this script avoid vocalization).
+Click to
+watch:

 [![parrot.py author playing Starcraft 2 with eye tracking and noises](https://img.youtube.com/vi/okwLAHQdSVI/maxresdefault.jpg)](https://www.youtube.com/watch?v=okwLAHQdSVI)